cristianrz/sawk/soup.1.md

-% SAWK(1)
+% SOUP(1)

 # NAME

-sawk - some extras to POSIX awk
+soup - some extras to POSIX awk

 # SYNOPSIS

-sawk [options] filename
+soup [options] filename

 # DESCRIPTION

 Wraps some gawk(1) functions and a linker to make POSIX awk slightly easier to work with.

-sawk's name comes from "slightly better awk" and it came to live from the frustration from trying to work with POSIX awk.
+soup's name comes from "slightly better awk" and it came to live from the frustration from trying to work with POSIX awk.
 It adds some of the features of systems programming languages without making it unportable as its main purpose is to transpile to POSIX awk.

 ## Linking

-sawk allows linking libraries to sawk programs by using the traditional
+soup allows linking libraries to soup programs by using the traditional
-#include "file" directive. sawk will look for the file and include that file's
+#include "file" directive. soup will look for the file and include that file's
 code in the main file at the position where the include directive was found.

 ## Linting

-sawk uses gawk's --lint utility with the fatal option to lint the code before it transpiles it to POSIX awk.
+soup uses gawk's --lint utility with the fatal option to lint the code before it transpiles it to POSIX awk.

 ## Formatting

-sawk wraps gawk's --format utility to protect empty lines in between lines of code, which gawk, for some reason, deletes.
+soup wraps gawk's --format utility to protect empty lines in between lines of code, which gawk, for some reason, deletes.

 ## Shell wrapping

-sawk wraps the output of the the previous functions inside a shell script that passes all arguments directly to your awk program.
+soup wraps the output of the the previous functions inside a shell script that passes all arguments directly to your awk program.
 This is to avoid awk itself recognising the arguments as options for the interpreter rather than for the program.
 It finally outputs a file with the name specified in the arguments, if